deamaya44/aws_modules/modules/rds_read_replica/README.md

 - Cross-region read replicas require the full ARN of the source database
 - Storage encryption settings can be overridden for the read replica
 - Read replicas can have different instance classes than the source database
+- **IMPORTANT**: Read replicas require a DB subnet group.
+You can either:
+  - Create a new one by setting `create_subnet_group = true` and providing `subnet_ids`
+  - Use an existing one by setting `existing_subnet_group_name`
+- If creating cross-region replicas, ensure the subnet group exists in the target region